EDDIE

 West Syndrome

-West syndrome is a constellation of symptoms characterized by epileptic/infantile spasms, abnormal brain wave patterns called hypsarrhythmia and intellectual disability.
-The spasms that occur may range from violent jackknife or "salaam" movements where the whole body bends in half, or they may be no more than a mild twitching of the shoulder or eye changes.
+West Syndrome is a constellation of symptoms characterized by epileptic/infantile spasms, abnormal brain wave patterns called hypsarrhythmia and developmental regression.
+The occurring spasms may range from violent jackknife or "salaam" movements where the whole body bends in half to no more than a mild twitching of the shoulder or eyes.
 These spasms usually begin in the early months after birth and can sometimes be helped with medication.

 To learn more about Wests Syndrome, click here.